course-details-portlet

 Further on evaluation

-Compulsory work requirement: In the last part of the semester, the student must submit a qualification assignment (essay) of approx. 5 pages (excl. bibliography) based on the syllabus and lectures related to one of the central topics.
-It is the student themselves who identifies and formulates the research question for their assignment.
+During the latter half of the term, the student must submit an academic essay of approx. 5 pages (excl. bibliography) based on the course reading list and lectures related to one of the central topics.
+It is the student themself who identifies and formulates the research question for their assignment.

 Specific conditions